Self Assessment deadline: no late fee if you file before 28 February

 Add up all work payments you received from 6 April 2019 to 5 April 2020 inclusive.

 💡 Tip: Make this easier by having all your income going into a business account that’s separate from your personal account.
 Haven’t got one?
 What are you waiting for?
-Open a business current account with Tide.
+Open a business bank account with Tide.

 - For employment